btcframe/btcframe/README.md

 11. **Page 11: Wallet Distribution Chart**
     - Displays wallet balance distributions in the Bitcoin network.
     - Includes address counts, BTC balances, and 24-hour changes.
+12. **Page 12: Gold vs. Bitcoin Market Cap**
+    - Compare Gold Market Cap to Bitcoin Market Cap on a dynamic chart.

+13. **Page 13: Total Global Assets**
+    - View total global assets with dynamic Bitcoin and Gold Market Caps on a tree map chart.

+14. **Page 14: Daily Confirmed Transactions**
+    - Track daily transaction trends and see how the network is evolving in real-time.

 ---